-Shanghai Disability Fund Contribution = [(Number of Total Employees x 1.6%) - Number of Employees with Disabilities] x Previous Year's Average Salary of the Company
+Shanghai Disability Fund Contribution =

+[(Number of Total Employees x 1.6%) - Number of Employees with

+Disabilities] x Previous Year's Average

+Salary of the Company

 The company pays into the disability fund once per year.
-In Shanghai, for example it is paid in October, while in Beijing the contribution payment is made in July.
+In Shanghai, the contribution payment is paid in October, while in Beijing it is made in July.
 Cities may change the contribution percentage.
+The disability fund can be retrievable when companies meet certain standards of annual dismissal rate in some cities such as Shanghai.